NAchref/Devops_Documentation/AWS/README.md

-# Steps to Deploy Website on AWS
+# Steps to Deploy App on AWS

 ## Table of Contents